Conditions and symptoms

 HSE article for Conditions and symptoms

 Reflux is where some of the contents in your baby's tummy leak back up into their mouth.
-This is different from vomiting.
-Reflux is common and can affect up to 40% of babies.
-Learn more about the signs and symptoms of reflux.
+Your baby may spit up milk during feeds or refuse to feed.
+It is different to vomiting.

 Croup is a common virus in young children.
 It affects their airways and can cause a cough, raspy breath and fever.